ychen8777/Maze/README.md

-# Maze
-Maze generation and resolution in Java
+# Maze generation and resolution in Java
+  - Implemented GUI with Java Swing
+  - Maze generationg using BFS
+  - Maze solving demo using DFS, BFS, and Wall Follower methods
+  - Player controllable with arrow keys from keyboard

 ### Easy Maze Generation with BFS
 ![EasyMazeGeneration](/image/EasyOnGeneration_600.gif)